Red Tag on Your Furnace or Boiler?

 When a technician encounters a furnace or boiler that needs a red tag they don’t have a choice: The law states that if your furnace or boiler is a danger to you, your family, your home, your neighbours, your tenants, or your patrons then a red tag must be placed on it.
 In some cases, the gas must be turned off right away.

-Furnaces and boiler are an essential part of surviving winter in Toronto, but they do need to be properly maintained to be safe.
-Otherwise, 2 main hazards can occur:
+Furnaces and boilers are an essential part of surviving winter in Toronto, but your heating system does need to be properly maintained to be safe.
+Otherwise, two major hazards can occur: